catseye/tideay/README.markdown

 *   Should destructive rewriting be the inverse map of productive?
 If `''` is a special case in the map then this could work, because `''` rewrites to four spaces.
+*   Changing directory should support toolshelf — look to see if `toolshelf` is present on the path, and if so, call `toolshelf pwd` and see if that returns a sensible result, and if so, change dir to that instead.

 ### low priority ###

 *   Indicate the 80-column mark in the editing pane.